gramalingam/onnx/docs/Operators.md

 <dd>An optional list of M flags.
 The i-th element of the list specifies the direction to be scanned for the i-th scan_input tensor: 0 indicates forward direction and 1 indicates reverse direction.
 If omitted, all scan_input tensors will be scanned in the forward direction.</dd>
 <dt><tt>num_scan_inputs</tt> : int (required)</dt>
 <dd>An attribute specifying the number of scan_inputs M. </dd>
+<dt><tt>seq_major</tt> : int (default is 0)</dt>
+<dd>An optional flag.
+If this attribute has a value of 0, then the sequence-axis is 1 and the batch-axis is 0.
+If this attribute has a value of 1, then the sequence-axis is 0 and the batch-axis is 1.</dd>
 </dl>

 #### Inputs (2 - &#8734;)